-Duplex Stainless Steel pipes are strong, rust resistant and when compared to piping made from other high alloy materials, they are much more cost effective.
-Duplex Stainless Steel has a two phase microstructure made up of around half austenite and half ferrite.
+Duplex Stainless Steel pipes are strong, rust resistant and when compared to piping made from other high alloy materials, they are much more cost-effective.
+Duplex Stainless Steel has a two-phase microstructure made up of around half austenite and half ferrite.
 This is why the material has such strength and corrosion resistant properties.
-However, care needs to be taken when welding Duplex Stainless Steel pipes since the composition of the material from which they are made is completely different to that of austenite steel or carbon.
-Pitting corrosion could occur along with other defects if the weld isn’t consistent with a ferrite content of 30 – 70 per cent
+However, care needs to be taken when welding Duplex Stainless Steel pipes since the composition of the material from which they are made of is completely different to that of austenite steel or carbon.
+Pitting corrosion could occur along with other defects if the weld isn’t consistent with a ferrite content of 30 – 70 percent

 If pitting corrosion is to be avoided there has to be sufficient nickel in the weld to stabilise the austenite because if there isn’t, the ferrite content will be too high and may result in lower rust resistance and ductility.

 The cooling rate can also impact corrosion resistance.
 Duplex steels solidify primarily to ferrite, but when the temperature lowers, austenite is formed in the ferrite matrix.
 How much austenite is formed depends on the cooling rate and the level of austenite stabilizers existing in the weld.

 A cooling rate that is too high reduces pitting corrosion resistance in multilayer welds.
 This is a result of the formation of what is known as “secondary austenite,” created when a weld pass is reheated by a subsequent pass.
 The secondary austenite is lower in molybdenum and nitrogen than the surrounding material, which significantly lowers the local corrosion resistance.

 Equally important is the nitrogen content.
 Nitrogen will stabilise the austenite in the same way as nickel does, hence if it is too low, secondary austenite may form in weld metal when reheated.